ekinuzunbaz/Binary-Sudoku-Console-Application-With-C/README.md

 ***Game Ending***

-If there is no suitable space left to place the new piece on the board, a notice appears saying "Game over!".  <br />
+If there is no suitable space left to place the new piece on the board, a notice appears saying *"Game over!"*.  <br />